Chamber Musician - Diary entries

 Rachmaninoff's role: Solo Pianist and Chamber Musician

-Notes: Satina indicates that this concert was part of a tour with the violinist, Teresina Tua.
+Notes: Satina indicated that this concert was part of a tour with the violinist, Teresina Tua.
+Val'kova (vol. 1, p.
+174) cites an announcement in the Mogilev Provincial Gazette on November 11, which lists the program indicated here according to a notice seen 'in Schmidt's store'.
+A review in the same publication on November 22 further confirms the concert.
 LoC, Sergei Rachmaninoff Archive, ML31.R33, Papers of Sophie Satin, boxes 82-89.

 November 18 1895 (Julian calendar)